rhmap-emea/RHMAP-Demo-Apps/README.md

 ![alt text](./pictures/project.png "Project")

 ## RHMAP-Forms-Submission-Viewer-Demo
-This is a [demo project](https://github.com/torbjorndahlen/formsdemo) that uses the '$fh.forms' API to retrieve content submitted through an RHMAP Forms App.
-It consists of a web app that displays a list of submissions, using '$fh.forms.getSubmissions' from the Cloud App.
-When selecting a submission the '$fh.forms.getSubmission' is used to retrieve submitted content.
-The content is examined for the presence of a photo, in which case the '$fh.forms.getSubmissionFile' function is used with the groupId of the photo.
+This is a [demo project](https://github.com/torbjorndahlen/formsdemo) that uses the `$fh.forms` API to retrieve content submitted through an RHMAP Forms App.
+It consists of a web app that displays a list of submissions, using `$fh.forms.getSubmissions` from the Cloud App.
+When selecting a submission the `$fh.forms.getSubmission` is used to retrieve submitted content.
+The content is examined for the presence of a photo, in which case the `$fh.forms.getSubmissionFile` function is used with the groupId of the photo.

 ## RHMAP-Chat-Demo
 This is a [demo project](https://github.com/torbjorndahlen/kollegornaserver) that uses the $fh.sync API to create a simple chat application.